• 5.0/5 from 223+ reviews.

 Sleep phase 2: light sleep

-As the name suggests, you are not yet in deep sleep but you are no longer awakened by small sounds.
+As the name suggests, you are not yet sleeping deeply but you no longer wake up from small sounds.
 This sleep phase lasts just under an hour.

 Sleep phase 3: transition phase

-In the transition phase from light to deep sleep, you start to sleep more soundly.
-Your breathing becomes regular, your heart rate decreases, and your body relaxes.
+In the transition phase from light to deep sleep, you sleep more soundly.
+Your breathing becomes regular, your heart rate drops, and your body relaxes.
 This phase lasts about 5 minutes.

 Sleep phase 4: deep sleep

-Deep sleep lasts about 20 minutes and is actually the most important phase, as it allows you to rest well.
-Deep sleep is also known as delta sleep or slow-wave sleep.
-This phase of sleep creates large waves in the brain that form a delta pattern.
-These slow brain waves promote relaxation of our muscles and slower breathing.
-During a deep sleep phase, your body optimally recovers and builds energy for the next day.
+Deep sleep lasts about 20 minutes and is actually the most important phase because you rest well from it.
+Your deep sleep is also called delta sleep or slow-wave sleep.
+This phase of sleep causes large waves to form in the brain that create a delta pattern.
+These slow brain waves cause relaxation of our muscles and slower breathing.
+During a deep sleep phase, your body recovers optimally and builds up energy for the next day.

 Sleep phase 5: REM sleep

 REM sleep follows deep sleep and is also called dream sleep.
 Your heart rate and breathing are irregular, our muscles are completely relaxed, and our blood pressure rises.
-During REM sleep, information processing occurs and part of our experiences is stored in our long-term memory.
+During REM sleep, information is processed and part of our experiences is stored in our long-term memory.

 What exactly happens during your deep sleep?